-This theorem has quite non-trivial consequences.
-Note that an invariant curve can be born from the points with two unit multipliers (an invariant torus, if we consider a flow) and chaotic attractors can be formed in the case of three multipliers equal to one in absolute value.
-For instance, an attractor similar to the Lorenz attractor can be born at local bifurcations of a fixed point with two multipliers equal to -1 and one equal to +1, and a spiral attractor can be born in the case of three multipliers equal to -1 (see Refs.
-37, 38 where an analysis of corresponding normal forms is carried out).
+This theorem has quite nontrivial consequences.
+Note that an invariant curve can be born from the points with two unit multipliers (an invariant torus, if we consider a flow) and chaotic attractors can be formed in the case of three multipliers equal to unity in absolute value.
+For instance, an attractor similar to the Lorenz attractor can be born at local bifurcations of a fixed point with two multipliers equal to -1 and one equal +1, and a spiral attractor can be born in the case of three multipliers equal to -1 (see [38,39], where an analysis of corresponding normal forms is carried out).

-Using the construction with embedded disks again, we find that systems with infinitely many invariant tori and systems with infinitely many coexisting chaotic attractors are dense in the Newhouse regions in cases (2^+) and (3^+) respectively.
+Using the construction with embedded disks again, we find that systems with infinitely many invariant tori and systems with infinitely many coexisting chaotic attractors are dense in the Newhouse regions in Cases (2^+) and (3^+) , respectively.

 To conclude, we consider the question on the coexistence of saddle periodic orbits with different numbers of positive Lyapunov exponents.

-Theorem 10 (Ref.
-35): Let D < 1 and let O have no unstable non-leading multipliers.
-[The contribution of the unstable non-leading multipliers is trivial: instead of "j multipliers greater than one" we should write " $(n-p_u+j)$ multipliers..."; the case D>1 is reduced to the case D<1 by considering the map f^{-1} instead of f, so everywhere through the theorem the words "greater than one" should be replaced by "smaller than" in this case.]
-Then, in case (l^+) , systems that for any j=0,...,l have a countable number of periodic orbits with j multipliers greater than one in absolute value are dense in the Newhouse regions Δ_i .
-At the same time, no map close to f can have, in a small neighborhood U of $O \cup \Gamma$, a periodic orbit with more than l multipliers greater than one in absolute value.
+THEOREM 10.
+(See [36].)
+Let D < 1, and let O have no unstable nonleading multipliers.4 Then, in Case (1+), systems that for any j = 0, ..., l have a countable number of periodic orbits with j multipliers greater than unity in absolute value are dense in the Newhouse regions Δ_i .
+At the same time, no map close to f can have, in a small neighborhood U of $O \cup \Gamma$, a periodic orbit with more than l multipliers greater than unity in absolute value.

-The second part of the theorem follows from the easily verified fact that, in case (l^+) , the map f (and any nearby map) contracts exponentially (l+1)-dimensional volumes on \mathcal{M}^c in a small neighborhood of O, and hence, in a small neighborhood of any orbit lying in U entirely.
+The second part of the theorem follows from the easily verified fact that, in Case (1^+) , the map f (and any nearby map) contracts exponentially (l + 1)-dimensional volumes on \mathcal{M}^c in a small neighborhood of O, and hence, in a small neighborhood of any orbit lying in U entirely.
 Therefore, any such orbit cannot have more than l positive Lyapunov exponents.

-The first part of the theorem is proved by the linear analysis of fixed points of maps (8)-(11): for any of these maps, regions of parameter values can be easily found where the map has a fixed point with j multipliers greater than one in absolute value $(0 \le j \le l)$.
-This implies that, for any j=0,...,l, a periodic orbit with j positive Lyapunov exponents can arise at an arbitrarily small perturbation of f in a corresponding l-parameter family.
-Using the construction with embedded disks again, we find that the parameter values are dense in the Newhouse regions Δ_i at which the map has now infinitely many such orbits simultaneously for each j=0,...,l.
+The first part of the theorem is proved by the linear analysis or fixed points of maps (3.1)-(3.4): for any of these maps, regions of parameter values can be easily found where the map has a fixed point with j multipliers greater than unity in absolute value $(0 \le j \le l)$.
+This implies that, for any $j = 0, \ldots, l$, a periodic orbit with j positive Lyapunov exponents can arise at an arbitrarily small perturbation of f in a corresponding l-parameter family.
+Using the construction with embedded disks again, we find that the parameter values are dense in the Newhouse regions Δ_i at which the map has now infinitely many such orbits simultaneously for each $j = 0, \ldots, l$.